ccdc-opensource/ansible-role-ccdc-build-machine-provisioner/README.md

 If these variables are not set, you will NOT be able to build VMware images after provisioning.

+# Manual Steps Required

+On MacOS hosts, VirtualBox and VMWare will likely both need their kernel extensions activating before they can be used properly.
+To do this, open System Preferences, navigate to the Security & Privacy pane and click the lock icon on the "General" tab.
+There should be a message notifying you of the kernel extensions having been blocked, which you can allow from this tab in the dialog.

 # Details

 In detail, this will install: